aburns2293/wetscapes_amoa/README.md

 *AOA classification were conducted via amoA tree construction, and as such is not included in these scripts.
 However, the treefile and phylogenetic classification is available in the folder 'Phylogenetic_Tree.'*

-4. Trends during the 2018 drought cycle in Northern Germany for:
+4. Trends during the 2018 drought in Northern Germany for:

     a.
 Nutrients